vic-sem-2015/outlines/week_9_outline.md

 ###End of class - let’s talk SHS paper

-+ At some point we need to talk Barsetshire
++ At some point we need to talk Barsetshire Project

-+ Check out our research doc for Geoff’s link to Amazon reviews of B + P
++ Check out our research doc for Geoff’s link to Amazon reviews of (B + P)[http://www.amazon.com/review/RZOHCGG5ZHO49/ref=cm_cr_dp_cmt?ie=UTF8&ASIN=1564783936&channel=detail-glance&nodeID=283155&store=books#wasThisHelpful] - he's added some excerpts in the Week 9 research doc.

 + Of possible interest: a Lady Audley’s Secret competition from the
 ICVWW: http://ladyaudleysecret.com/